 Lecanemab slows cognitive decline in patients with Alzheimer’s disease

-Lecanemab slows cognitive decline (as detected by the ADAS-Cog14) and activities of daily living (as detected by the CDR-SB) over the course of 18 months by about 30%.
+Lecanemab only slows cognitive decline (as detected by the ADAS-Cog14) and activities of daily living (as detected by the CDR-SB) over the course of 18 months by about 30%.
 Whether this slower rate of decline is permanent or worsens after stopping lecenemab is not known.

 Only patients with Mild Cognitive Impairment or Early Dementia from Alzheimer’s Disease were enrolled in this study.